-The sensors consist of a torsion shaft.
-Depending on design, the mechanical connection possibilities are executable with round shafts or feather key connections etc. The torsion shaft, applied with two strain gauge full bridges, is bedded in a housing through ball bearings.
+The sensors consist of a torsion shaft with free round shaft ends.
+The torsion shaft, applied with two strain gauge full bridges, is bedded in a housing through ball bearings.
 For the signal transmission and/or the supply of the strain gauge full bridges, a rotating transformer, according to the principle of a transformer, is arranged in the sensor.
 For supply and measuring signal conditioning, electronics are integrated in the stator and the rotor.